JPCodeCraft/AlbionDataAvalonia/README.md

 ⚠️ Please note that this project is currently in testing phase and not ready for production use.

-# Get Started
+# Getting Started

-On Windows:
+## Windows:

-- Head over to the [releases](https://github.com/JPCodeCraft/AlbionDataAvalonia/releases) section and get your copy.
+1. Navigate to the [releases](https://github.com/JPCodeCraft/AlbionDataAvalonia/releases) section to download your copy of the application.
-- Updates are automatic.
+2. The application will automatically update to the latest version when available.

-On Linux:
+## Linux:

-- Download the AFMDataClient_Linux64_Installer.sh installer script.
-It'll download the app, set the right capabilities, configure it to load at startup.
-App file will be saved at ~/AFMDataClient
+1. Download the `AFMDataClient_Linux64_Installer.sh` installer script.
+This script will download the application, set the necessary capabilities, and configure it to launch at startup.
+The application file will be saved in the `~/AFMDataClient` directory.
-- To uninstall, you can also download and run the script AFMDataClient_Linux64_Uninstaller.sh.
-It'll undo all that the install scrip has done
+2. To uninstall the application, download and run the `AFMDataClient_Linux64_Uninstaller.sh` script.
+This will reverse all changes made by the installer script.
-- There's no automatic updates for Linux yet.
-So, to update, just run the script again.
-It'll download the latest version.
+3. Automatic updates are not currently available for Linux.
+To update the application, simply run the installer script again.
+This will download and install the latest version.

 # Download Stats
 Check out the download statistics for this project [here](https://tooomm.github.io/github-release-stats/?username=jpcodecraft&repository=AlbionDataAvalonia)